QTL analysis

 Input data file format

-Reading the data files and processing arrays
+Reading data files and processing arrays

 using DelimitedFiles